mihir787/case_study_one/case_study_one.md

 </tbody>
 </table></div>

-The code above counts the number of breweries in each state and creates a data frame.
-Finally, meaningful names are applied to the columns and the result is displayed on the screen.
+The code above counts the number of breweries in each state and displays the resulting data frame within the html table.
+Meaningful names are applied to the columns and the result is displayed on the screen.

 ### Merge Beer and Brewery Data

-With the brewery data and beer data in separate files, it's difficult to provide meaningful insight between the related data.
-We merged the two data sets to yield more insightful analysis.
+With the brewery data and beer data in separate files, it is difficult to provide valuable insight between the related data.
+The tables were merged to yield a more complete data set for the complete analysis.
 To verify the data was merged correctly, we analyzed the first and last six rows of the data.
+Please refer to the results displayed in the html tables below.

 ```r